PatrickJS/NG6-todomvc-starter/README.md

 *If you have any others helpful links to share, or find any of the links above no longer work, please [let us know](https://github.com/AngularClass/NG6-todomvc-starter/issues).*

-## Testing
+## Unit testing

-The app uses [Karma](http://karma-runner.github.io/0.12/index.html) to run the tests, which you can find near the test target (`*.spec.js` files).
+The app uses [Karma](http://karma-runner.github.io/0.12/index.html) to run the unit tests, which you can find near the test target (`*.spec.js` files).

-## End-to-end tests
+## End-to-end testing

+The app uses [Protractor](https://github.com/angular/protractor), an end-to-end test framework designed for AngularJS apps, to the end-to-end tests, which you can find in the `e2e` folder.

 ### Setup development environment for running end-to-end tests

-We use [Protractor](https://angular.github.io/protractor/#/), an end-to-end test framework designed for AngularJS apps, from the command line, so first please install it globally:
+The app uses [Protractor](https://angular.github.io/protractor/#/) from the command line, so first please install it globally:

 `npm install -g protractor`